simonsolnes/website-old2/README.md

 The URI spesification with its percent encoding, optional stuff and several edge-cases, was a lot more complicated to implement than the HTTP spec.
 Thankfully, with parser combinators, it was very easy to declare the induvidual components and combinate them into a parse tree to get the final parser.
+IRI as very easy to support.
+IRIs are very easy to support.
+First decode as UTF-8 and then parse URL as a string rather than `[b]`.

-Since IRI's are UTF-8 encoded, I created an IRI parser that parses the URL with unicode codepoints and then did the UTF-8 decoding per sub-component.
-This was for efficiency, since its cheaper to compare `u8`s than `u32`.
+Since this requires seeking over the text twice, my first implementation skips the first step and parses the URL as unicode codepoints and then do the UTF-8 decoding per sub-component.
+It's less comparisons, and it's cheaper to compare `u8`s than `u32`.
+This works because UTF-8 is a superset of the ASCII character set.
+ASCII is a 7 bit encoding, so if the first bit is `0` it's an ASCII character, and If the first bit is `1`, the URL parser can ignore it, and apply a UTF-8 decoder on the result.

 It was unnecessarily cumbersome, and would result in not being able to parse URLs that are alerady encoded as unicode string.
 Therefore the current parser does the UTF-8 decoding first, and then the URL parse with percent encoding.